survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 [The official analyse tool](https://github.com/webpack/analyse) gives you recommendations and a good idea of your application's dependency graph.
 It can be run locally as well.

-### Stellar Webpack

-[Stellar Webpack](https://alexkuz.github.io/stellar-webpack/) gives a universe based visualization and allows you to examine your application in a 3D form.

 ### webpack-deps-tree

 [webpack-deps-tree](https://restrry.github.io/webpack-deps-tree/static/) displays webpack module graph.
 Using the tool you can understand how modules of your bundles are related to each other.